arnav-meduri/JCVI-Syn3A-analysis/README.md

-## Mycoplasma genitalium JCVI-Syn3A analysis
+## Mycoplasma mycoides JCVI-Syn3A analysis

 ### Goal
 Computational Elucidation and Characterization of Protein-Protein Interactions in the Minimal Proteome of Mycoplasma genitalium JCVI-Syn3A